loki-jarvis/loki-jarvis/README.md

 - 👋 Hi there!
 I'm Lokesh Kodavati, also known as Loki @loki-jarvis
 - 🌱 I'm well-versed in DevOps & Cloud Technologies
-- 🧑🏻‍🎓 I'm a Graduate student at Rutgers University.
+- 🧑🏻‍🎓 I’m currently pursuing my Masters in **Computer Science at Rutgers University.**

 ## Contact Information